 An advanced study of a special topic in computer science not substantially covered in the regular curriculum.
 Resources are usually drawn from the current computing literature.
 Emphasis is on student presentations and independent writing and research.
 Students submit a major paper and give a public lecture.
-Prereq: senior standing; STAFF
+Prereq: CS 292 and junior standing; May be taken more than once for credit but only one instance will count as an elective for the computer science major; STAFF